Pia Salvia is a harpist/singer from Belgium, based in Los Angeles.

 Throughout her career, Salvia has won numerous music competitions, such as the National Competition of Belgium Dexia "Axion Classic" in November 2008 (1st prize), the competition Ufam in Paris in 2000 (class honors) and 2006 (the first medal), and the competition Felix Godefroid in 2003 (1st prize)—to name a few.

-Salvia has released her first solo cd (harp and vocals) in March 2010, and is currently working on her new record that will come out next year.
+Salvia has released her first solo cd (harp and vocals) in March 2010.

-Additionally, Salvia has worked with her duo HADA (harp, vocals and percussion) since 2009, with which she won first prize in the Francophone Imagine Competition, performed in prestigious venues and festivals such as the Wapi Jazz Night, Gaume Jazz Festival and recorded an album.
+Additionally, Salvia has worked with the duo HADA (harp, vocals and percussion) in 2009, with which she won first prize in the Francophone Imagine Competition, performed in prestigious venues and festivals such as the Wapi Jazz Night, Gaume Jazz Festival and recorded an album.

 During this time, Salvia moved to Cuba for a few months to study the local musical tradition and culture, a trip that has changed her perspective on music and led her to further experiment with the harp.